aws-samples/mlops-pipeline-prestodb/blog_post.md

         that a user creates to evaluate the trained model based on a metric of choice.

-        -   Once this step is complete, a `Evaluation Report` is generated that is sent to the S3 bucket for analysis:

-        ``` python

-        evaluation_report = PropertyFile(
-            name="EvaluationReport", output_name="evaluation", path=config['evaluation_step']['evaluation_filename']
-        )
-        ```

         -   The evaluation step uses the [evaluation script](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/code/evaluate.py) as a code entry in the step below.
-This script prepares the features and target values and calculates the prediction probabilities using `model.predict`.
-The evaluation report sent to S3 contains information on metrics like `precision, recall, accuracy`.
+This script prepares the features, target values and calculates the prediction probabilities using `model.predict`.
+An `evaluation report` is sent to S3 that contains information on metrics like `precision, recall, accuracy`.

         ``` python